thiagolvlsantos/file-storage/README.md

 You can change it using `setSerializer(...)` on `IFileStorage` interafce.

 ## Performing queries on objects
-Call `IFileStorage` passing a `Predicate` object which will be user as filter for selection.
+Call `IFileStorage` passing a `Predicate` object which will be used as filter for selection.

 ```java
 ...